11 Best Closet Organization Hacks And Ideas

-Great closet organization hacks and ideas that will help you maximize the space in your wardrobe.
+Brilliant closet organization hacks and ideas that will help you maximize the space in your wardrobe.

 According to Closet and Storage Concepts of North Carolina, most people wear only 20% of the clothing they own.
-What good is that other 80% doing if you aren’t wearing what you paid hard-earned money for?
+What good is the other 80% doing if you aren’t wearing what you paid hard-earned money for?

 Closets that are often a mess may include articles of summer and winter clothing slung together haphazardly, mismatched shoes littering the floor, and unmentionables stuffed in forgotten areas.

 This sounds and often is a closet nightmare.
 Once you give in to the unorganized chaos of an untidy closet, it may seem difficult to see the orderly possibilities your closet could benefit from.

-A study done by Personality and Social Psychology Bulletin Board found women who described their home as cluttered or unorganized were more prone to being depressed, tired, and had higher cortisol (stress hormone) levels.
+A study done by Personality and Social Psychology Bulletin Board found women who described their homes as cluttered or unorganized were more prone to being depressed, and tired, and had higher cortisol (stress hormone) levels.

 This post might contain affiliate links.
 In the event of a sale, I get rewarded a small commission, at no extra cost to you.